utrustdev/action-setup-elixir/README.md

           hex-org-key: ${{ secrets.HEX_ORG_KEY }}
 ```

+This action does not:
+* Check out the code
-This action does not setup any additional services like Databases or Localstack.
+* Setup any additional services like Databases or Localstack.

 Those need to be setup in each flow.